Minnesota

 Receiving an Absentee Ballot

-• The voter should vote and return the ballot as soon as it is received.
+The voter should complete and return the ballot as soon as possible after it is received.
 A voter cannot return their ballot by email or fax.
+Overseas and military voters do not need to have a witness when they vote their ballots.

 Federal Write-In Absentee Ballot